-A hand-held surgical instrument designed to extract a biopsy specimen from the larynx during the surgical treatment, mitigation, prevention, and/or diagnosis of otorhinolaryngological disease or conditions.
+A hand held surgical instrument used to cut or remove osseous fragments during the surgical treatment, mitigation, prevention, and/or diagnosis of otorhinolaryngological disease or conditions.
 These instruments are reusable.

 GENERAL INFORMATION

 - Federal (U.S.A.) law restricts this device to sale, distribution, and use, by, or on the order of a physician. - These instructions are intended for use only by persons with the required knowledge and training in a health care facility.
 Surgical procedures should be performed only by persons having adequate training and familiarity with surgical techniques and procedures. - All cleaning and sterilization processes provided are general guidelines, and any deviation by the processor should be properly evaluated for effectiveness and potential adverse consequences. - Any sterilization process will still require validation by the end user at the point of use.
 The end user should also routinely monitor the validation process as its effectiveness can vary dependent on multiple factors.